reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

   })
 })

-export const { useGetUsersQuery } = extendedApiSlice
+export const { useGetUsersQuery } = apiSliceWithUsers

 // Calling `someEndpoint.select(someArg)` generates a new selector that will return
 // the query result object for a query with those parameters.
 // To generate a selector for a specific query argument, call `select(theQueryArg)`.
-// In this case, the users query has no params, so we don't pass anything to select() export const selectUsersResult = extendedApiSlice.endpoints.getUsers.select()
+// In this case, the users query has no params, so we don't pass anything to select() export const selectUsersResult = apiSliceWithUsers.endpoints.getUsers.select()
 // highlight-start
-const selectUsersData = createSelector( selectUsersResult, result => result.data ?? initialState
+const selectUsersData = createSelector( selectUsersResult,
+  // Fall back to the empty entity state if no response yet. result => result.data ?? initialState
 )
 // highlight-end